BestTimesToVisit.com Logo

 Regional Trains (Trenitalia)

-Tip:Book your rental car in advance, especially during summer.
+Tip:Book your car in advance, especially during peak season.
 Be prepared for narrow, winding roads in some towns and limited parking.
-Familiarize yourself with ZTL (Zona a Traffico Limitato) zones in historic centers to avoid fines.
-A GPS or a reliable navigation app is essential.
+Familiarize yourself with ZTL (Limited Traffic Zones) in historic centers – entering without a permit results in hefty fines.
+Download offline maps as GPS can be spotty in rural areas.

 Taxis and Private Transfers